Type to search

 Price: ⭐ ⭐ ⭐ ⭐ ⭐

-Audix ADX60 microphone is made for those wanting a more attractive and durable build that is perfect for multiple types of usage.
-The Audix ADX60 boundary microphone is reliable as the grill is made of steel mesh.
+The Audix ADX60 is made for those wanting a more attractive and durable build that is perfect for multiple types of usage.
+The Audix ADX60 is reliable as the grill is made of steel mesh.
 It features high sensitivity and the ability to handle large amounts of distance, amplifying both voice and instruments at a highly increased range.

-Audix ADX60 is the best boundary microphone you could choose for a wide range of settings, whether you’re in the music industry, speaking on a stage to larger audiences, or even conducting meetings in conference rooms.
-Audix ADX60 features an attractive design with its sleek black outer surface.
+Audix ADX60 is the best mic you could choose for an array of settings, whether you’re in the music industry, speaking on a stage to larger audiences, or even conducting meetings in conference rooms.
+The Audix ADX60 features an attractive design with its sleek black outer surface.

 Pros and Cons of Audix ADX60